 Your owners corporation must have an internal dispute resolution process to help its members and people living in the property deal with grievances without resorting to legal action.
-We suggest following this process before you ask us to conciliate, or before you apply to the Victorian Civil and Administrative Tribunal (VCAT) for a hearing on the matter, as you may be able to get a quick resolution through your owners corporation.
+We suggest following this process before you ask the Dispute Settlement Centre of Victoria (DSCV) to undertake dispute resolution, or before you apply to the Victorian Civil and Administrative Tribunal (VCAT) for a hearing on the matter, as you may be able to get a quick resolution through your owners corporation.

 The process should set out: